 In this extension you will implement a simple form of dynamic data structures, which is enough to implement lists and trees.
 The source language extensions are the following:

 - Two new forms of top-level definitions are added (in the basic language there are only function definitions): - 1.
-Structure definitions, as examplified by typedef struct Node list;
+Structure definitions, as examplified by

 '''

 struct Node {

 int elem;

 list next;

 };

 '''

 2. Pointer type definitions, as examplified by